 - Candidates running on a dual-person ticket (e.g., President / Vice-President) are limited to $500 in total expenses for the ticket.

 - Candidates running on a single-person ticket are limited to $300 in total expenses.

 Exceeding these limits or failing to submit the financial statement may result in a candidate's disqualification from the election and ineligibility to assume office.

 Financial Statement submission forms and processes will be released after Candidate Filing.

 Write in options may be present for any election, and will always be present if the number of candidates for a particular election is less than the number of open seats.
 Write-in Candidates are subject to the same campaigning rules as candidates who file with the Campus Elections Team.
-Write-in candidates must also satisfy the eligibility requirements as determined by the organization utilizing ACEC.
+Write-in candidates must also satisfy the eligibility requirements as determined by the organization utilizing Campus Elections.